 My mail had been delivered that day by a mailman driving a Grumman LLV, very similar to the one pictured at the top of this column.
 And although I didn’t know it, Porsche was less than three months away from building a particular white 1995 993 Carrera with factory-matched white wheels.

 Nearly sixteen years later, my Mauser is doing fine service for another shooter, who reports that it has required no repair or maintenance beyond the basics.
+They certainly know how to use iron sights effectively with it from what they tell me.
 It will turn one hundred years old in 2012.
 My Electra rarely comes out of its case any more, since I have an, ahem, Gibson CS-336 and Heritage H-535 Anniversary to supplant it, but when I do play it there’s no evidence that it’s now a twenty-eight-year-old guitar.
 My mail was delivered today by a mail lady in a Grumman LLV which could not have been manufactured any fewer than fourteen years ago.
 And my 1995 Porsche 993 Carrera slumbers in the cold garage dreaming of spring, shiny and corrosion-free.

 I’ve been fascinated lately by the story of the US Postal Service and its efforts to obtain and use “long life vehicles”.
 You can read a fair amount of the LLV’s history at LLV.com.
 The original Sixties Jeep stepvans were rather intelligent attempts to marry a World War II-proven mechanical platform with a much more spacious interior.